CostaLab/sc2marker/README.md

 get_antibody(t.markers)
 ```

-To automatically generate the reports of all cell clusters, you can run following command:
+To automatically generate the sc2marker report of all cell clusters, you can run following command:

 ```{r}
 generate_report(mca.spleen, all.markers, fpath = ".")